bunyk/blog/content/posts/http2-vs-websockets/index.md

 {{< include src="server.py">}}
 {{< /highlight >}}

 This is the HTML of dashboard:

 {{< highlight html >}}
 {{< include src="dashboard.html">}}
 {{< /highlight >}}

+It renders `CHARTS_COUNT` charts.
+We will work here with the function `loadData()`, to see what we could improve.
+But first - test our baseline.
+Run `docker-compose up` and check how quick it loads.

+{{< figure src="network_debug.png" title="Screenshot of network tab of browser debugger" width="600px">}}

+29 seconds for 50 graphs?
+When all the JavaScript was loaded from cache?
+Not cool.
+Not cool at all.
+But why it takes so much?
+Lets open request details:

+{{< figure src="request_timings.png" title="Time of separate request" width="600px">}}

+We see that 24 seconds are spent in **Blocked** state, and 4.5 in **Waiting**, everything else is negligible.
+Here what [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/request_details#Timings) has to say about that states: